-The "evmDM6437_common.tci" file contains code to enable Real Time Analysis, memory heaps, Real Time Data Exchange, and the Task Manager.
-It also contains configuration code to create a heap in the memory section IRAM, to map the heap in IRAM as the segment for DSP/BIOS objects and mallocs, and to configure the cache and the clock.
+The contents of the mailbox.cfg file include code to enable Real Time Analysis, memory heaps, Real Time Data Exchange, and the Task Manager.
+It also contains configuration code to create a heap in the memory section IRAM, to map the heap in IRAM as the segment for SYS/BIOS objects and mallocs, and to configure the cache and the clock

-In the following steps, you will convert this configuration code to DSP/BIOS 6 and remove unneeded legacy code:
+In the following steps, you will convert this configuration code to SYS/BIOS 6 and remove unneeded legacy code:

-- 1. Open "evmDM6437_common.tci" in an editor. - 2.
-Delete the following lines of code from the file:
+1. Delete the following lines of code from the mailbox.cfg file:

 '''

+/ Enable common BIOS features used by all examples

 /

-Enable common BIOS features used by all examples

-/

 bios.enableRealTimeAnalysis(prog);

 bios.enableMemoryHeaps(prog);

 bios.enableRtdx(prog);

 bios.enableTskManager(prog);

 '''

 It is no longer necessary to use these legacy methods to enable RTA, memory heaps, RTDX or the Task Manager.
-The Task Manager is enabled by default in DSP/BIOS 6 and the configuration code to enable RTA and RTDX was already added in Section 7.2.1.
+RTDX is no longer supported.
+The Task Manager is enabled by default in SYS/BIOS 6, and the configuration code to enable RTA was already added by the conversion tool.